The plate regulator was stuffed first and is being tested here.

-A major plate regulator mod removed a lot of high-side regulator components, including the ones that had provided the AC plate voltage for Gp measurements.
-Now, the AC voltage has to be applied to the plate voltage amp itself, requiring very good settling characteristics.
+A major plate regulator mod removed a lot of high-side regulator components, including the AC plate voltage generator for Gp tests.
+Now, the plate voltage amp itself handles the AC, requiring very good settling specs.
 Here, the new plate regulator is protoboarded for testing.
-High resolution settling tests required special test circuits, occupying the left two inches of the protoboard.
+Precision settling tests required special circuitry, occupying the left two inches of the protoboard.

 Part of the drastic mod of the plate regulator included a new, discrete-transistor current limiter and dual frequency band feedback components.
 Those were built on this perfboard and mounted to the bottom of the Main board.